Danny-Devs/gitlify/docs/environment-setup.md

 # Environment Variables Setup Guide

-This guide explains how to set up the required environment variables for the CodeGrok application.
+This guide explains how to set up the required environment variables for the Gitlify application.

 ## Core Environment Variables